talha700/Statefull_validation_pyATS/README.md

 ![](Topology.png)

 ## Creating Havoc
-  -- interface ethernet 0/2 has been shutdown to demonstrate a change on R6-200
+  -- interface ethernet 0/2 on R6-200  has been shutdown to demonstrate a network change